Two Kansas City-area men charged with stealing dozens of guns from stores - NewsBreak

 Two Kansas City-area men charged with stealing dozens of guns from stores

-KANSAS CITY, Kan. — Two metro men are charged with ramming a truck into two area gun stores and stealing dozens of weapons.
+KANSAS CITY, Kan.
+(WDAF) — Two Kansas City metro men are charged with ramming a truck into two area gun stores and stealing dozens of weapons.

 Federal prosecutors charged 19-year-old Deldrick Bryant and 19-year-old Benjamin Custis with two counts of burglary of a licensed firearms dealer.

 The two men are charged with stealing guns from Free State Gun Company in Basehor on Oct.
-16. The next day they are accused of committing a similar crime at Up In Arms in De Soto.Video: Smoke from Shawnee County grassfire impacts Lawrence
+16. The next day, they were accused of committing a similar crime at Up In Arms in De Soto.Kansas man ordered to pay $120K after sales tax violations

-A criminal complaint shows ATF agents located the truck in Kansas City, Kansas, after the burglaries, and began following it.Investigators seize guns, drugs, 6 stolen vehicles in Bonner Springs
+A criminal complaint shows Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) agents located the truck in Kansas City after the burglaries and began following it.Investigators seize guns, drugs, 6 stolen vehicles in Bonner Springs

 Detectives recovered several firearms inside the pickup.
 The guns had been reported stolen from the gun store.
 ATF agents searched Bryant’s home and recovered more stolen weapons, according to court documents.